adalrsjr1/adalrsjr1.github.io/_drafts/what-is-computer-science.md

 Created in 18th-century by Jean-Charles Jacquard, the mechanical loom is a machine where its operator uses several punched cards to control the cumbersome mechanism to interleave the strings into clothes.
-The punched cards tell to the machine how and which strings should be interleaved to create patterns on the clothes.
-So, we also have some kind of computation here, as this [adorable grandma](https://www.youtube.com/watch?v=MQzpLLhN0fY) confirms to us.
-The repeated process of interleaving the strings is automatized through the _program_ _written_ in the punched card language.
-This my friends is the essence of computing.
+The punched cards tell to the machine how and which strings should be interleaved to create patterns onto the fabric.
+So, we also have some kind of computation here, as this [adorable grandma](https://www.youtube.com/watch?v=MQzpLLhN0fY) confirms it to us.
+The repeated process of interleaving the strings is automatized through the _program written_ in the punched card language.
+And this my friends, is the essence of computing.

-> Computers are machines guide by programs to do some task.
+> Computers are machines guided by programs to do some task.

 Another example of unconventional computer is a simple mechanical clock.
 Yes, any analogical clock or watch is also a computer.